 As with custom file formats, and unlike pure pile-of-file formats, a wrapped pile-of-files format is not as easy to edit, since usually the entire file must be rewritten in order to change any component part.

 The purpose of this document is to argue in favor of a fourth new catagory of application file format: An SQLite database file.

 Any application state that can be recorded in a pile-of-files can also be recorded in an SQLite database with a simple key/value schema like this:

-If the content is compressed, then such an SQLite database is only slightly larger (less than 2% larger) than an equivalent ZIP archive, and it has the advantage of being able to update individual "files" without rewrite the entire document.CREATE TABLE files(filename TEXT PRIMARY KEY, content BLOB);
+If the content is compressed, then such an SQLite database is only slightly larger, and sometimes smaller than an equivalent ZIP archive, and it has the advantage of being able to update individual "files" without rewrite the entire document.CREATE TABLE files(filename TEXT PRIMARY KEY, content BLOB);

 But an SQLite database is not limited to a simple key/value structure like a pile-of-files database.
 An SQLite database can have dozens or hundreds or thousands of different of tables, with dozens or hundreds or thousands of fields per table, each with different datatypes and constraints and particular meanings, all cross-referencing each other, appropriately and automatically indexed for rapid retrieval, and all stored efficiently and compactly in a single disk file.
 And all of this structure is succinctly documented for humans by the SQL schema.

 In other words, an SQLite database can do everything that a pile-of-files or wrapped pile-of-files format can do, plus much more, and with greater lucidity.
 An SQLite database is a more versatile container than key/value filesystem or a ZIP archive.
 (For a detailed example, see the OpenOffice case study essay.)